IBM/workshop-setup/docs/README.md

-## About
+# Workshop Setup

 This repository holds reusable setup instructions for a diverse set of hands-on labs and tutorials.

 ## Common Setups